Secure File Sharing

 2. Password-Protecting Files and Folders

-For files smaller than 20MB, you can password-protect them or create encrypted zip files before sending them via email.
+Password protection is among one of the most common secure ways of sharing information.
+For files smaller than 20MB, you can password-protect them or create encrypted zip files before you upload files and send them as email attachments.
 This is an excellent method for infrequent file transfers.

-If you’re working with larger files or a high volume of information, this method is insufficient.
+If you’re working with larger files or a high volume of information, this method is may be insufficient.

 3. Secure File Transfer Protocol (SFTP)